ndmen/ndmen/README.md

 Hi!
 My name is Artem.
 I'm a Blockchain developer with a passion for Solidity.
-I enjoy working with and Solidity and Node.js.
+I enjoy working with Solidity and Node.js.

 Hard skills:
 1. Solidity